-- (a) "Landlord" includes a tenant who makes a sublease or other person in the position of a landlord under a lease. - (b) "Lease" means a lease of real property other than for residential purposes, and includes a sublease or other agreement affecting a lease. - (c) "Restriction on transfer" means a provision in a lease that limits free transfer of the tenant's interest in the lease. - (d) "Tenant" includes a subtenant or other person in the position of a tenant under a lease. - (e) "Transfer" of a tenant's interest in a lease means an assignment, sublease, or other voluntary or involuntary transfer of all or part of a tenant's interest in the lease.
+- (a) "Landlord" includes a tenant who is a sublandlord under a sublease. - (b) "Lease" means a lease or sublease of real property for other than residential purposes, and includes modifications and other agreements affecting a lease. - (c) "Restriction on transfer" means a provision in a lease that restricts the right of transfer of the tenant's interest in the lease. - (d) "Tenant" includes a subtenant or assignee. - (e) "Transfer" of a tenant's interest in a lease means an assignment, sublease, or other voluntary or involuntary transfer or encumbrance of all or part of a tenant's interest in the lease.